maraielciu1/ubb-cs/Fundamentals_of_Programming/README.md

 ## Overview

-This repository contains assignments and projects related to Functional Programming as part of my first-year curriculum.
+This repository contains assignments and projects related to Fundamentals of Programming as part of my first-year curriculum.
 Each folder corresponds to a specific assignment or project.

 ## Contents